micnem/tarkSite/README.md

 ## License

 This project is licensed under the MIT License.
-See the [https://github.com/micnem/tarkSite/blob/master/LICENCE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Support